kevinctofel/Gatsby/posts/the-experiment-living-a-mobile-life-without-apple-or-google.md

 ## Researching the few available options

-I started researching what operating system and app ecosystem might work for my experiment, with the goal being completely removed from Apple or Google.
-Or, at the very least, being as removed as possible so that my data wasn't going to either company nor to app developers.
+I started researching what operating system and app ecosystem might work for my experiment, with the goal being as removed as much as possible from Apple or Google.
+Or, at the very least, being as removed as possible so that nor more data that is absolutely necessary is going to either company or to app developers.

 After a few weeks of research, here's what I found and decided.